March 2017 ~ Desert Country

 Day 2155 ~ Sara's Birthday in the WoodsMarch 14th, 2017

-Anna was up early decorating the RV and baking cinnamon muffins and homemade hash browns for Sara's 14th birthday.
+Nana was up early decorating the RV and baking cinnamon muffins and homemade hash browns for Nika's 14th birthday.
 With such a small space, we could get festive with little effort.
-We lit candles, sang and enjoyed a quiet family party, just as Sara requested.
+We lit candles, sang and enjoyed a quiet family party, just as Nika requested.

-Sara got a day off school so Anna then worked until her computer's battery died.
+Nika got a day off school so Nana then worked until her computer's battery died.
 We then wandered up to Al and Jane's to charge devices, finish lessons with power and wifi, hang out and visit.
 Their house sits just above the East Verde River so is quite peaceful.
-Later, we shared dinner and Anna made a peach pie for dessert.
-Jane found some birthday plates and candles so Sara got a second party.
+Later, we shared dinner and Nana made a peach pie for dessert.
+Jane found some birthday plates and candles so Nika got a second party.

 Day 2154 ~ On the Road AgainMarch 13th, 2017

 Another sad goodbye and we were off again, this time to visit some friends we met in Grand Canyon back in the 70s.

 Just getting out of Phoenix took at least an hour but, once past the city limits, there was very little civilization.
 Only buttes, bluffs and jagged hills dotted with Saguaros and other cacti.
 We then began to climb, but only enough to be sent back down 3-4 miles.
 Three thousand feet, back down 500, up to 4,000 and so it went.
 Eventually, we arrived at 5,000 in Payson.
 There, Al and Jane met us at Walmart so we could follow them home.
 There was a question as to whether we could make it the whole 14 miles with our eight foot overhang.
 The three creek crossings along the dirt road used to go under the water, but all are bridges and paved now so we made as far as their gate as the final crossing remains unchanged.
 No matter; Al loaned us his quad runner to get back and forth.
 Handy.